Ty France Player Props: Mariners vs. Angels

 |Games w/1+ RBI

-- The pitching staff for the Angels had a collective 8.7 K/9 last season, which ranked 12th in the league.
+- The nine strikeouts per nine innings compiled by the Angels pitching staff ranks 12th in the league.

-- Angels pitchers combined to give up 168 total home runs at a clip of one per game (11th in baseball).
+- Angels pitchers combine to allow five home runs (one per game), the 10th-fewest in the league.

-- Suarez will make his first start of the season for the Angels.
+- The Angels will look to Ohtani (0-0) in his second start of the season.

-- The 25-year-old lefty started and threw seven innings when he last appeared Sunday, Oct.
-2 against the Texas Rangers.
+- His last time out came in relief on Wednesday when the righty threw 2/3 innings against the Seattle Mariners while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.